18 Best Types of Charts and Graphs for Data Visualization [+ Guide]

 Best Use Cases for These Types of Graphs

 Line graphs help users track changes over short and long periods.
-Because of this, these types of graphs are good for seeing small changes.
+Because of this, I find these types of graphs are best for seeing small changes.

-Line graphs can help you compare changes for more than one group over the same period.
+Line graphs help me compare changes for more than one group over the same period.
 They're also helpful for measuring how different groups relate to each other.

 A business might use this graph to compare sales rates for different products or services over time.